 Paul Gray Remembered: Outtakes From Our Brenna Gray Interview

-One year ago today, Slipknot bassist Paul Gray died.
+Four years ago today, Slipknot bassist Paul Gray died.
 In remembrance of him, his wife Brenna Gray (pictured left), granted us her first interview since his death for Revolver’s January/February “Fallen Heroes” issue (available here).
 She had so many great stories about her husband, we couldn’t fit them in the magazine.
 So, with the deepest respect, enjoy some of Brenna’s heart-felt memories of Paul below.

 REVOLVER How did you meet Paul?